Destinations Greece Athens

 Must ordersardines from Polychnitos + ouzo from the carafe

-Emmanouil Benaki, between Akadimias and Solonos in Exarchia — the Grammelis brothers from Mytilini opened it in the early 1960s and have been getting daily fish off the boat from Polychnitos on Lesvos ever since.
-Salted sardines, smoked mackerel, sea-urchin spaghetti, the upright piano in the room that the regulars still play.
-Long lunch with several small ouzos — pace yourself.
+Emmanouil Benaki, between Akadimias and Solonos in Exarchia: the Grammelis brothers from Mytilini opened it in the early 1960s and have taken daily fish off the boat from Polychnitos on Lesvos ever since.
+Salted sardines, smoked mackerel, sea-urchin spaghetti, and an upright piano the regulars still play.
+A long lunch with several small ouzos, so pace yourself.

 Exarchia · since 1960sDaily fish from LesvosLong-lunch room